openvinotoolkit/openvino/samples/cpp/hello_nv12_input_classification/README.md

 ## How It Works

 At startup, the sample application reads command-line parameters, loads the specified model and an image in the `NV12` color format to an OpenVINO Runtime plugin.
 Then, the sample creates a synchronous inference request object.
 When inference is done, the application outputs data to the standard output stream.
-You can place labels in the `.labels` file near the model to get a prettier output.
+You can place labels in the `.labels` file near the model to make an output look cleaner.

 For more information, refer to the explicit description of each sample **Integration Steps** in the [Integrate OpenVINO Runtime with Your Application](../../../docs/OV_Runtime_UG/integrate_with_your_application.md) guide.